York13Pud/swift-100-days-of-swiftui-2024/020-project-007-iexpense/README.md

 However, if you change `struct user` to `class user`, the text will not update in the text boxes but the data in the class properties will be updated.

+## @Observable

 ## @StateObject

+Update: This is an older method.
+For future versions of Swift / SwiftUI, use the `@Observable` macro on the class.

 For a variable to be updated with with updates from a property in a class, the `@StateObject` wrapper is used instead of `@State`.